james-conacher/james-conacher/README.md

 ### Hi there 👋

 My name is James, and I am a self-taught software developer from Cape Town, South Africa with years of experience in the eCommerce realm.
-If you want to see my latest ramblings, I am learning and buidling publically at [here](https://hashnode.com/@jamesconacher)
+If you want to see my latest ramblings, I am learning and building in public [here](https://hashnode.com/@jamesconacher).

 ## Learning Focuses 🧠
 ### Current
-- React (Fullstack)
+- React

 ### Next Up
 - Typescript & Javascript deep dive